larr97/portfolio-project/documents/RAD.md

 #### 1.6 Overview

-This document outlines the initial requirements for developing a Web Developer Portfolio.
+This document outlines the initial requirements for developing a Software Engineer Portfolio.
 This document aims to ensure a clear understanding of the project’s goals and deliverables among stakeholders, ensuring a successful development process.

 ### 2. Current System

 Currently, there is no existing portfolio system in place.
-This absence represents a significant gap in the professional and educational development of the web developer.
+This absence represents a significant gap in the professional and educational development of the Software Engineer.
 Without a portfolio, it is challenging to effectively showcase technical skills, projects, and achievements to potential employers or collaborators.
 Additionally, the lack of a central platform limits opportunities for networking and personal branding.

 The creation of a portfolio is essential to: